 -toys.
 Make sure the toys are quiet and won’t disturb the people around you – light up toys rather than things that make a loud noise or play the same tune over and over!
 For toddlers, I’ve found cars work well.

-- Pain reliever – I’ve never needed this, but I know the cabin pressure on a plane, especially on take off and landing, can play havoc with little ears.
+I’ve never needed this, but I know the cabin pressure on a plane, especially on take off and landing, can play havoc with little ears.
 Take this just in case you need it, and remember to take the syringe to properly measure it out.
 This is something that will have to be less than 3.4oz to pass through TSA.

-- Pacifier and clip – if your baby takes a pacifier, be sure to pack a couple of them for the trip.
+If your baby takes a pacifier, be sure to pack a couple of them for the trip.
 I only took one on my eldest sons first flight, and half way through the flight it fell on the floor.
 There was no way that was going back in his mouth!
 I would also suggest picking up pacifier clips so if baby spits it out or drops it, it won’t fall on the floor or get lost.
 How freaking cute is this one with the plane on it?!

-- Burp cloths – essential not only for clean-ups, but I usually put one on the tray table so if I need to tip out a few Cheerios or small snacks, they’re not directly touching the table.
+Essential not only for clean-ups, but I usually put one on the tray table so if I need to tip out a few Cheerios or small snacks, they’re not directly touching the table.

-- Instant access bag – this is the number one thing I have added to my diaper bag over the years and it is easily my most used item on every flight.
+This is the number one thing I have added to my diaper bag over the years and it is easily my most used item on every flight.
 Chances are that your diaper bag will have to go in the overhead compartment, or at least down by your feet, where it won’t be easily accessible for take-off, landing, and any time the seat belt sign is on.
 This means everything in the bag is inaccessible too.
 So I get a gallon-sized Ziploc bag and put a few things in that I might need to grab during those times.
 I usually put in a travel pack of wipes, a burp cloth and a bib, a small book to read while we have to stay seated, and maybe a toy.
 The bag then gets stuffed in the seat back pocket so I can reach it at any time if I need to, even if I can’t get up.
 I find myself reaching for this so much during the flight that there have been times I’ve never opened the actual diaper bag!

 Want a copy of my checklist?
 Click HERE or click the image below to download the printable checklist for free!